|Elevation Gain||1654 feet|

 |My Time||3 hr 21 min|

-So many trail options at Brainard Lake so I thought I would try to climb one of the 13ers.
+So many trail options at the Brainard Lake Recreation Area so I thought I would try to climb one of the 13ers.
 Unfortunately I didn’t make it but it was still a healthy hike with nice views.

 The Audubon trailhead is located in the Mitchell Lake parking lot.
 If you are lucky enough to get a spot there or you can always hike there from the day lot or overflow parking areas.
 The trailhead starts in the woods and is a nice walk with some good footing and plenty of shade.
 This lasts for nearly a mile until you find some sweeping switchbacks that begin your climb up to tree line.
 The views from the switchbacks are pretty nice.